newrelic/newrelic-opentelemetry-examples/getting-started-guides/java/README.md

 3. Experiment with providing different values for `n` in the query string.
    Valid values are between 1 and 90.
 Values outside this range cause an error which will show up in New Relic.

+   The app also emits events via the OpenTelemetry Java logs/events API:
+   `application.started` on startup, `fibonacci.computed` on each successful computation (with the `fibonacci.n` and `fibonacci.result` attributes), and `fibonacci.invalid_input` when `n` is out of range.

+   In hybrid mode the New Relic agent forwards these as New Relic log events: the event name becomes the log `message`, and the event attributes are forwarded as `context.*` attributes (which is why context-data forwarding is enabled above).
+   Query them in NRQL by message:

+    ```sql
+    SELECT * FROM Log WHERE message = 'fibonacci.computed'
+    ```

+   or by the event-type attribute each event carries (`context.newrelic.event.type`, the PascalCased event name):

+    ```sql
+    SELECT * FROM Log WHERE `context.newrelic.event.type` = 'FibonacciComputed'
+    ```

+   Note: unlike OTLP ingestion, the hybrid agent does not turn these into custom event types — `newrelic.event.type` is forwarded as a plain log attribute.